Let’s recap a bit to understand the first about API before going in detail about the types of API.

 Let’s learn in detail about both parameters to understand the types of API.

-Ownership Types Of Web APIs
+Ownership Types Of Web APIs – Types of API

-On the Ownership level there are four main types of API:
+On the Ownership level, there are four main types of API:

 - Open API’s